Everything you need to know to get set up and get the most out of it.

 The Feed is the first thing you see when you open FitMesh.

-It shows a combined timeline of everything — workouts, habit completions, nutrition days, personal records and weekly summaries.
+It shows a combined timeline of everything โ workouts, habit completions, nutrition days (with water intake), personal records and weekly summaries.

-Workout cards expand to show the full breakdown: duration, exercises, sets and volume.
+Workout cards expand to show the full breakdown: duration, exercises, sets, volume, location and any notes you logged.

 A daily inspiration quote appears at the top of the most recent day.
-Enable it and pick a tone (Kick Ass, Zen, Sweary, and more) from the settings cog on the card.
+Enable it and pick a tone (Kick Ass, Zen, Sweary, Stoic, Science Nerd, Comedian, and more) from the settings cog on the card.

 Scroll down and click "Load older activity" to see further back.